usdoj/foia-scripts/contacts/README.md

 [![Coverage Status](https://coveralls.io/repos/18F/foia/badge.png)](https://coveralls.io/r/18F/foia)

-## FOIA Contacts Data Builder

-The scripts in this directory are used for constructing a FOIA contact dataset for Federal Agencies and Offices.
-The data collected are stored in a set of yaml files inside the [data](https://github.com/18F/foia/tree/master/contacts/data) directory.
-These yaml files are then uploaded to 18F's [Django application](https://github.com/18F/foia-hub).

 ## Current usage

 Currently this code is being used to annually update the processing time statistics on www.foia.gov.
 The full process below is not needed for this process.
 Rather, only these 2 scripts need to be run: